How a Trump construction crew has relied on immigrants without legal status

 Before he joined Trump’s crew, Castro had been a banana farmer in an Andean village outside of Cuenca, Ecuador.
 He said he left home in 2007 hoping to earn more for his wife and five children and hired a smuggler to ferry him across the U.S.-Mexico border.

-Three years later, in Miami, he found work doing construction for the Trump Organization through Sigua, a fellow Ecuadorian.
+Three years later, in Miami, he found work doing construction for the Trump Organization through Sigua, a fellow Ecuadoran.

 Castro said little was required to start working.
 His colleagues who were also undocumented, he said, helped him fill out the paperwork.
 When he was first hired in 2010, he said he initially provided the Trump Organization with a fake Social Security number.
 In 2015, he said, he gave the company a valid “Individual Tax Identification Number” issued by the Internal Revenue Service.